Cape Girardeau

 - Bruised or broken bones, particularly leg, pelvis, rib, and shoulder fractures

 Whatever your medical symptoms (or lack of symptoms) after an accident, you should always seek medical care.
-The healthcare professionals will see more than you do and will recognize injuries that may be more serious than they seem on the first impression.
+The healthcare professionals will see more than you do and will recognize injuries that may be more serious than they seem on first impression.
 Once you have seen a physician, be sure to complete whatever care the doctor prescribes.
 The other side’s attorneys can minimize your injuries if you fail to do so.

 Typical Damages in a Car Accident Case